LiskArchive/lisk-sdk/framework/src/modules/README.md

     public async beforeBlockApply?(context: BeforeBlockApplyContext): Promise<void>;

     /**
-     * beforeBlockApply is a function which is called once per module after all the state changes
+     * afterBlockApply is a function which is called once per module after all the state changes
      * on each block processing.
      */
 	public async afterBlockApply?(context: AfterBlockApplyContext): Promise<void>;